What channels are you focusing on the most in 2021?

 23) More than half a billion professionals worldwide gather on LinkedIn.

-More than half a billion professionals worldwide gather on LinkedIn.
+More than half a million professionals worldwide gather on LinkedIn.

 24) LinkedIn is the #1 channel B2B marketers use to distribute content at 94%.